 Why is Khaosan so popular among foreigners?

-If you are no tourist but live in Bangkok, you would skip everything before sunset.
+If you are no tourist but live in Bangkok, you would probably just skip everything before sunset.

-Maybe it’s because by now I know so many other cool (and less touristic) places in Bangkok, maybe it’s because it’s not accessible with the metro (just by bus or taxi), maybe because I mostly prefer white skinned Thai girls now (which are rare in Khaosan).
+Maybe it’s because by now I know so many other cool (and less touristic) places in Bangkok, maybe it’s because it’s not accessible with the metro (well, the new Sanam Chai MRT Station is closest, it’s 2km away), maybe because I mostly prefer white skinned Thai girls now (which are rare in Khaosan).
 Probably it’s a combination of everything.
-Anyway it’s still fun going for a night out to Khaosan but at least for me by now I know tons of other places in Bangkok where I can have fun too.
+Anyway it’s still fun going out to Khaosan for a night, but at least for me by now I know tons of other places in Bangkok where I can have fun too.

-Did you know that Khaosan (in Thai ข้าวสาร) translates milled rice?
-That’s because the area was a huge rice market, due to the proximity to the Chao Praya river where it was shipped from the farms of the countryside.
+Did you know that Khaosan (in Thai ข้าวสาร) literally means milled rice?
+That’s because the area used to be a huge rice market, due to the proximity to the Chao Praya river where it was shipped from the farms of the countryside.